forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 **The Flow of Props**

-Another gripe I have with the way `WithUser` works is that it messes with the flow of props.
+Another gripe I have with `WithUser` is that it messes with the flow of props.
 The whole point of `WithUser(UserInfo)` is to pass new data to it's wrapped component–which is fine–but it _also_ passes everything else that it's given to the wrapped component.
 The types should prevent `UserInfo` from being given unexpected props, but the challenge of correctly typing HOCs means this doesn't always happen in practice.

 Why is this a problem?
 Experience has shown that implicit passing all parent props makes tracing the flow of props through the app difficult.
 Determining where a piece of data comes from, or where it will be used, can be a pain.
 Am I being overly fussy?
 Maybe for this contrived example; but this friction in tracing data flow can become a real problem as the project grows.